DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

 Once you submit your application it’s sent to your teacher training providers straight away.

 Contact us within 5 working days at <%= bat_contact_mail_to %> if you need to change something.
-You can ask us to add courses if you have not used all your course choices.
+We can only update your:

+* course choices
+* personal statement
+* qualifications

 If you need to update your personal or contact details, you can ask us to do this any time.

 ### Withdrawing your application